drewwmercer/pedalhead/idea.md

 * planned/recurring tasks (driven by date + x days or miles + y miles)

-* more stuff, not sure yet what new technology would be a good fit for this type of project but I'm suer we could find one
+* more stuff, not sure yet what new technology would be a good fit for this type of project but I'm sure we could find one